hed115599/AnimonVLM/README.md

 ```

 ### 3. Install dependencies
-The recommend env is  CUDA 11.8 with pytorch
+The recommend environment is CUDA 11.8 with pytorch 2.4.
 ```bash
 pip install -r requirements.txt
 ```